HariSekhon/Knowledge-Base/upload-sites.md

 Useful to send things like graph or diagrams then reference them in GitHub docs without bloating your repos by constantly replacing the images in your repo.

-- [Imgur](https://imgur.com/) - popular image hosting site with anonymous uploads, direct links and a robust API
-- [Vgy.me](https://vgy.me/) - temporary anonymous image hosting with hotlinking allowed
+### 0x0.st Again

+Simplest to use again - see above [0x0.st](#0x0st)

 ### Imgur

+Popular image hosting site.

 - UI insists on disabling Ad-blocker
+- Anonymous uploads
+- Direct links
+- Robust well documented API

 Posting to Imgur is as simple as: